CROCHET SWIMSUIT COVER-UP

 Swimsuit cover-up designed to be slouchy (hang off the shoulder).
 Create a shorter neck area, if you want a more fitted cover-up.
-Moving both shoulder stitch marker towards the center (this will lengthen the shoulders area and shorten the neck area).
+Moving both shoulder stitch markers towards the center (this will lengthen the shoulders area and shorten the neck area).

-Establish the arm area of the garment by measuring from the top to approximately 7” down (on both the right and left side of the panel).
+Establish the arm area of the garment by measuring from the top to approximately 7” down (on both the right and left sides of the panel).
 Place stitch marker.

 Sew the panels together, leaving a space for the arms 7” from the top of the garment.

 Optional: Around the arm openings create a row of single crochet stitches to allow the project to look more seamless and finished.

 Check out the below video to help with a visual construction of a crochet cover up: